filipnyquist/lighthouse-sync/README.md

 	* start the decoder with `python decoder.py` and leave running
 * start the sync tool, passing two optional variables
 	* run `node sync_all` and optionally pass (1) the starting block number and (2) a durration to pause the tool between claims in milliseconds
-	* e.g. `node sync_speech 0 1000` to start at block 0 with a 1 second buffer
+	* e.g. `node sync_all 0 1000` to start at block 0 with a 1 second buffer